-Is HEALTH different from FITNESS?
+Is HEALTH Different from FITNESS?

 What is HEALTH?

-Mental Health can be corrected spending quality time with family or pets, having a good work-life balance, expressing love, pursuing hobbies, listening to music, relaxing, taking a massage, watching a movie etc.
+Mental Health can be corrected by spending quality time with family or pets, having a good work-life balance, expressing love, pursuing hobbies, listening to music, relaxing, taking a massage, watching a movie etc.

 Social Health can be corrected by building social relationships, getting enough time for oneself, reducing time spent on social media etc.